Soccer betting

 • AFC Asian Cup

 The second oldest continental football competition, the Asian Cup is also second only to the Euros for sheer number of participants (47 nations).
-West Asian countries such as Saudi Arabia and Iran (three titles each) have traditionally held sway, although Japan has won four of the last six championships to emerge as the new king of Asia.
+West Asian countries such as Saudi Arabia and Iran (three titles each) have traditionally held sway, although Japan have won three Asian Cup’s since 2000 to emerge as the new king of Asia.

 Major club competitions